 Sunday was the day of his latest fashion show, and it also highlighted the importance of this day, visually narrated through Marras + Modigliani’s father’s eyes.

 The designer stated indeed that “this happens because moments in the life of men and women who worked in the mine, mostly in the dark, found the highest splendor moment on Sunday, the day of celebration.”

 And it was a celebration of memories, late 19th century, 70’s accents and contemporaneity, decorations, unexpected elements.

 Women and men seemed like walking out of Modi’s paintings and embodied a sense of modest, subtle elegance blended with sensual aspects.

 Pinstriped, checked, and herringbone wools, graphic and floral printed silks, maxi knits, laces cutouts, tulle, faux furs, feathers, gold leopard skin-like brush strokes, encrusted decorations.
 Fabrics and embellished were skillfully mixed together and created patchworks, layers, contemporary mends, harmonic asymmetrical silhouettes.

-As soulful was the colour palette, inspired by Amedeo Modigliani’s paintings: creamy whites, pale baby blue, dusty rose, red accents, shiny darkened gold, olive green, saturated plum colour, deep chocolate brown, warm dark grey and pure black.
+As soulful was the color palette, inspired by Amedeo Modigliani’s paintings: creamy whites, pale baby blue, dusty rose, red accents, shiny darkened gold, olive green, saturated plum color, deep chocolate brown, warm dark grey, and pure black.

-We celebrated Sunday this way, enjoying this touching show, symbol of visual poetry, new artistic lesson, revisited contemporary looks and interesting volumes.
+We celebrated Sunday this way, enjoying this touching show, a symbol of visual poetry, new artistic lesson, revisited contemporary looks, and interesting volumes.